 In fact, the Susquehanna is considered the oldest major river system in the world, dating back to the Paleozoic Era (543 to 248 million years ago).
 There is even evidence that this primordial river predates the formation of the Appalachian mountains.

 Another mystery object is the recently rediscovered Royal Arch Purple upstream from Vinegar Ferry Road near Marietta.
 The marking belongs to a secret Protestant fraternal organization predominantly based in Northern Ireland.
-Why it is in the middle of the river along an old ferry route crossing is unknown.
+It is unknown why it is in the middle of the river along an old ferry route crossing.
 You can read more about it here.

 Buried Treasure or Hidden Mine?